scottyphillips/echonetlite_homeassistant/README.md

      * Input entity to configure Hot Water Timers can be configured by using a template and a [Service Call](Services.md).

 * Daikin
-     * Hot Water Heaters
-         * Switch entities to enable various hot water settings.
-         * Input entity to configure Hot Water Timers can be configured by using a template and a [Service Call](Services.md).
      * Air Conditioners
           * ECHONETLite enabled HVAC models.